ntechdevelopers/ntech.readmedoc/docs/source/testing/test_scenarios_for_website_testing.rst

 11. Verify the text area should be locked and fixed.
 Don’t let the user resize the text area.
 12. Verify if the user can add and process duplicate content.
 13. Verify tooltip added and shown if required.
-14. Verify mouse hover functionality if added.15.Verify the clear text icon present in the text area.
+14. Verify mouse hover functionality if added.
+15. Verify the clear text icon present in the text area.

 **Test Cases For Search Functionality**